Nathan Healy

 Frequently Asked Questions

-Yes, solar makes sense for many Albany homeowners.
-With electricity rates at 24.4¢ per kWh — nearly 48% above the national average — and an average of 4.4 peak sun hours per day, Albany homes can generate meaningful solar energy year-round.
-New York’s $5,000 state tax credit further reduces the cost of going solar.
+Yes, solar makes strong sense for Albany homeowners.
+With electricity rates at 24.4¢/kWh — nearly 50% above the national average — and average 25-year savings estimated around $93,000, the financial case is clear.
+Albany also receives 4.4 peak sun hours daily, enough to power a meaningful system year-round.

 If upfront cost is a concern, Palmetto’s LightReach solar lease removes that barrier entirely — Albany homeowners can go solar with no money down and start saving from day one, with payments starting around $92/month.

-Yes, Albany homeowners benefit from 1:1 net metering through their utility providers.
-Albany is primarily served by National Grid and NYSEG, both of which offer full retail-rate net metering.
-Each month, any excess solar energy you send to the grid is credited against your total electricity consumption.
+Yes, Albany homeowners have access to 1:1 net metering through both local utilities — National Grid and NYSEG.
+Each month, any excess solar energy you send to the grid is credited against your total electricity consumption at the full retail rate.

 Unused credits roll over month to month and year to year for up to 20 years.
-Note that both utilities charge a monthly Contribution Benefits Charge (CBC) — $1.45/kW-DC for National Grid and $1.16/kW-DC for NYSEG.
-Credits expire after 20 years and are not paid out as a check.
+Note that both utilities charge a small monthly Contribution Benefits Charge (CBC) — $1.45/kW-DC for National Grid and $1.16/kW-DC for NYSEG.
+Credits expire after 20 years and are not paid out as cash.

-Yes, solar panels can increase your home value in Albany.
+Yes, solar panels can increase your home’s value in Albany.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a median-priced Albany home, that could translate to a meaningful boost at resale.
+For the average Albany home, that could represent a meaningful increase in resale value.

-For those preferring a cash purchase, a typical Albany home system runs $20,000–$28,000 after New York’s $5,000 state tax credit.
-Note that the federal 30% residential tax credit is no longer available for cash purchases.
+If you prefer to own your system outright, a cash purchase for a medium-sized Albany home runs approximately $20,448 after New York’s $5,000 state incentive.
+Note that the federal 30% residential tax credit is no longer available following the Big Beautiful Bill.
 Use the calculator above for a personalized estimate.

-Because Palmetto owns the system, it claims the commercial Investment Tax Credit (ITC) and passes those savings to you through lower monthly payments.
-Most Albany homeowners find their lease payment is less than their current electric bill — meaning savings start from day one.
+Because Palmetto owns the system, it qualifies for the commercial Investment Tax Credit (ITC) — and those savings are passed directly to you through lower monthly payments.
+For many Albany homeowners, the lease payment is less than their current electric bill, meaning savings start on day one.